Telecommunication products and support

 This company is a member of the Responsible Business Alliance (formerly the Electronic Industry Citizenship Coalition), a non-profit coalition of electronics companies which supports the rights and wellbeing of workers and communities worldwide affected by the global electronics supply chain.
 RBA members commit and are held accountable to a common Code of Conduct and utilize a range of RBA training and assessment tools to support continuous improvement in the social, environmental and ethical responsibility of their supply chains.

-In 2017 engineers from ifixit.com disassembled and analysed a range of smartphones, tablets and laptops, awarding each a repairability score between one and ten.
+Engineers from ifixit.com disassembled and analysed a range of smartphones, tablets and laptops, awarding each a repairability score between one and ten.
 Ten is the easiest to repair.
 A device with a perfect score will be relatively inexpensive to repair because it is easy to disassemble and has a service manual available.
 Points are docked based on the difficulty of opening the device, the types of fasteners found inside, and the complexity involved in replacing major components.
 Points are awarded for upgradability, use of non-proprietary tools for servicing, and component modularity.
-Products by this company scored between 6 and 7 points.
+Products released by this company between 2017 and 2020 scored between 4 and 7 points.

 |Huawei Investment & Holding Co Ltd|